auth0/terraform-provider-auth0/docs/resources/organization_member.md

 This resource is used to manage the assignment of members and their roles within an organization.

+!> To prevent issues, avoid using this resource together with the `auth0_organization_members` resource.

 ## Example Usage

 ```terraform